CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

 ## URL Parameters

-The CTLabel plugin offers functionality to save and load filters directly through the URL.
+The CompuTec Labels plugin offers functionality to save and load filters directly through the URL.
 Whenever a filter is changed, the URL is dynamically updated, and the corresponding data is reloaded automatically.

 To add parameters manually, add **?** sign at the end of the URL and then list all parameters like **parameterName=parameterValue1,parameterValue2**.